jdoleary/Spellmasons/docs/TasksCurrent.md

 - turn message is not synced after wsPie disconnect
 - disconnect image is not synced after reconnect
 - Unit movement desync occurred between clients when one client has CPU throttled, the non throttled client has the unit move much farther
-- Honeycomb didn't work for not putting portal through wall
 - Fix multiplayer
     - Experienced a bug where one player portaled on one screen but not on the other
     - I throttled cpu on one client and saw a unit position desync where the non throttled client moved way farther